wp-plugins/constant-contact-api/readme.txt

 ### Event Shortcode ###

-To show event details, you can use the `[ccevents]` shortcode with the following options:
+To show event details, you can use the `[eventspot]` shortcode with the following options:

 <pre>
 'id' => null, // Show a specific event; enter Event ID (found on the Events page) to use